 About 30 Christians along with others attend the school.
 However, Open Doors could not confirm immediately how many Christians have been affected by the attack.
 Schools across Yobe have been closed.

 There were two similar attacks on schools in June.
-On June 16 at a school in Damaturu, Yobe, suspected Boko Haram attackers opened fire on students.
+On June 16 at a school in Damaturu, Yobe, suspected an extremist group that is located primarily in Northern Nigeria attackers opened fire on students.
 A pastor told Open Doors that the attackers arrived at the school asking for the Christian students by name.
 However, security agents interfered in the attack and the insurgents ended up firing random shots, killing 13 students and teachers.
 Open Doors has not been able to confirm how many Christians were among the victims.

-On June 18 suspected Boko Haram members also opened fire on students at a Muslim school in Maiduguri.
+On June 18 suspected an extremist group that is located primarily in Northern Nigeria members also opened fire on students at a Muslim school in Maiduguri.
 Nine students and one medical worker were killed.

 “The carnage in Nigeria continues,” says Open Doors USA spokesman Jerry Dykstra.
 “The senseless slaughter of helpless school students is hard to fathom.
 Pray for the Lord’s comfort and grace to all families affected by the latest attack.
 Pray that the Lord will enable the Church to respond in love in the midst of these circumstances and reach out to all affected.”